 The mainstream best target pistol is more than what most users would expect it to be.
 The small optimizations that have coalesced into what we see as “best in class” – those guns showcased in this list – are accurate, easy to maintain and realistic to shoot.

-This is a stark contrast to what some might argue are the only true target pistols – those custom, expensive, hard to maintain and hard to shoot reliably, firearms.
+This is a stark contrast to what some might argue are the only true best target pistols – those custom, expensive, hard to maintain and hard to shoot reliably, firearms.
 But the important takeaway is this: quality of life with high accuracy and low to moderate pricing, probably trumps slightly higher accuracy, exponentially higher costs and difficult maintenance regimens.

 While we won’t argue that all target pistols that are semi or fully custom aren’t worth the money, we can definitively state that the guns on this list are exceptional performers which will all impress any discerning, burgeoning, or veteran target shooter, without stinging the wallet.